-Bear up: 4 strategies for tackling a dipping market
+Bear up: 4 strategies for taking advantage of a dipping market

-Motivational speakers often say, “Life is full of mountain top and valley moments.
+Motivational speakers often say, “Life is full of the mountain top and valley moments.
 When you’re high up, enjoy it.
-When you’re down below, stay strong and cautiously navigate.”
+When you’re down below, stay strong and cautiously navigate”.
 This is also true for trading.

-When the market is green, and everyone is happy, we know it’s a bull run.
-When the colour turns red, it means we have a bear market.
+When the market is green and everyone is happy, we know it’s a bull run.
+When the colour turns red it means we’re having a bear market.

 The financial market experiences cycles of ups and downs, but traders can find opportunities well in both cases.
 How do you navigate downtime?
 Continue reading about how you can too take advantage of a dipping market.